Volodymyr Vladko: Literary career

 His first book Donbas – the land of gold, was released in 1930.
 He made his debut as a science fiction writer, with the story The Robots Go, which was awarded a prize at the all-Ukrainian competition in 1929.
 During that time period he released other books, including such titles as: The Wonderful Generator, Argonauts of the Universe, 12 stories, and Descendants of the Scythians.

 In the late 1930s, he became a senior lecturer at the Department of theory and practice of the party press at the Ukrainian Institute of Journalism in Kharkiv.
 Later he worked as a literary employee of the editorial office of Socialist Kharkivshchyna newspaper.

 In October 1935 the Kyiv magazine completed the publication of Volodymyr Vladko's fantastic novel "The Argonauts of the Universe".
 It had an enormous success, so "Dytvydav" publishing house immediately signed an agreement with the 34-year-old author.

 In a well-twisted plot of "The Argonauts of the Universe" it was the first time when the main heroes went to Venus, not the Mars or the Moon.
 The story contains a lot of astronomical curiosities, as well as an exotic route of an interplanetary expedition and the first Ukrainian "literary" astronaut.

-The 1956 edition underwent a significant revision by Soviet Union censorship committee: in the light of the latest scientific achievements, it was significantly supplemented, and new characters were introduced.
-These new characters substituted old ones: Borys Guro turned into the Chinese professor Wang Lun (at that time, friendship with China was a trend in Soviet politics), and Vasyl Ryzhko has changed his gender - he became the female student Halyna Ryzhko.
+The 1956 edition underwent a significant revision by Soviet Union censorship committee.
+In the light of the latest scientific achievements, it was significantly supplemented, and new characters were introduced.
+The old characters were substituted by the new ones: Borys Guro was replaced with a Chinese professor Wang Lun (at that time, friendship with China was a trend in Soviet politics), and Vasyl Ryzhko was replaced with the female student Halyna Ryzhko.

 The science fiction writer predicted many things in his previous novel "Aerotorpedoes turn back", published by Dytvydav in 1934.